CliMA/Oceananigans.jl/docs/src/numerical_implementation/spatial_operators.md

 ```math
     p_{HY}^\prime = \int_{-L_z}^0 b^\prime \; dz
 ```
-where $b^\prime$ is the buoyancy perturbation.
+where ``b^\prime`` is the buoyancy perturbation.
 Converting it into a sum that we compute from the top downwards we get
 ```math
     p_{HY}^\prime(k) =
         \begin{cases}